Deutschnofen

 Deutschnofen ([ˌdɔʏtʃn̩ˈoːfn̩]; Nova Ponente [ˈnɔːva poˈnɛnte]) is a comune (municipality) in the province of South Tyrol in northern Italy, located about 30 km southeast of the city of Bolzano.

 Deutschnofen borders the following municipalities: Aldein, Bolzano, Bronzolo, Karneid, Laives, Welschnofen, and municipalities of Predazzo, Tesero and Varena in Trentino.

-It includes the villages of Rauth (Novale) and Obereggen, a small tourist village located on the foot of the Latemar, with some 900 inhabitants.
+The municipality of Deutschnofen contains the frazioni (subdivisions, mainly villages and hamlets) Petersberg (Italian: Monte San Pietro), Eggen (Italian: San Nicolò d'Ega), Rauth (Novale) and Obereggen, a small tourist village located on the foot of the Latemar, with some 900 inhabitants.

 The A22 motorway is located 15 km from the village.
 Deutschnofen shares 7 km of the frontier with Trentino.
 The Brantental valley connects it with Laives.

-The municipality of Deutschnofen contains the frazioni (subdivisions, mainly villages and hamlets) Petersberg (Italian: Monte San Pietro) and Eggen (Italian: San Nicolò d'Ega).

 Coat-of-arms

 The coat of arms is party per fess of argent and gules crossed, from edge to edge, from a knotty sable branch.
 The color argent symbolizes the deposits of dolomite and the gules ones those of porphyry; the branch represents the woodiness of the municipality.
 The emblem was adopted in 1969.